AntonShapovalov/Clean-Architecture-Android/README.md

 Overall, the application architecture provides a solid foundation for building a clean and maintainable code.
 It emphasizes the importance of separating concerns, isolating the core business logic, and making the code testable and reusable.

 #### Independent Business Logic in Domain Layer
 * This is a core principle of clean architecture.
-The domain layer contains the core business rules and logic, independent of any external frameworks or technologies.
+The domain layer encapsulates the core business rules and logic, independent of any external frameworks or technologies.
 This makes it easier to test and maintain.

-#### Encapsulated Domain Layer
-* The domain layer is encapsulated, meaning it should not have any dependencies on external frameworks or technologies.
-This further isolates the core business logic and makes it more reusable.

 #### Unit Testability
 * The absence of external dependencies in the domain layer makes it easier to write unit tests that quickly and reliably verify the correctness of the business logic.